zeronetworks/rpcfirewall/README.md

 # Using RPC Firewall or RPC Filters?
 While there are pros and cons for using each method, there are a couple of major benefits for using *RPC Firewall* which require special attention.
 These are:
 1. **Granularity**: The RPC Firewall is applied for each RPC call, and can be used to create more granular controls for specific RPC functions.
-2. **Source Address Identification**: The *RPC Firewall* is better at determining the source address of the caller. *RPC Filters* cannot identify the source address of calls made over named pipes (SMB), which means **RPC filtering rules will fail for RPC calls made over named pipes!!!**
+2. **Source Address Identification**: *RPC Firewall* is better at determining the source address of the caller. *RPC Filters* cannot identify the source address of calls made over named pipes (SMB), which means **RPC filtering rules will fail for RPC calls made over named pipes!!!**
 3. **Bugs!**: RPC Filters suffers from various bugs which Microsoft are not enthusiastic on fixing.
 A couple of examples are: IP ranges don't work, and you can't apply a "catch all" filter, as it could damadge several Domain Controller services such as NetLogon.

 On the other hand, *RPC Filters* are greate for bulk allow or deny of entire UUIDs, as they do so without any issues.

 # How to use?
 ## What's the status?
 Prior to running any command, it is recommended to check the status of the deployment.
-This could be acheived by issuing the '/status' command:
+This is done by issuing the '/status' command:
 ```bash
 RpcFwManager.exe /status
 ```